agerlic/hipchat-notifications-to-slack/README.md

 * Test Slack without rewriting all your notifications
 * Smooth transition from HipChat to Slack
-* Handle services only compatible with Hipchat notifications eg (http://intercom.io)
+* Handle services only compatible with Hipchat notifications
 * Don't use polling to transfer messages from Hipchat to Slack

 ## Deploy on Heroku